Our Madrid Food Tour: A Gastronomic Guide

 The area of the city directly south of Puerta del Sol is divided into four key neighbourhoods.
 La Latina, Lavapiés and Barrio de las Letras are buzzing with people congregating at hazy cafe-bars or lively Flamenco tablaos, whereas chocolatiers, chic pastry shops and chain restaurants are the name of the game in Sol.
 Regardless of how much time you have to explore Madrid, one thing is certain; each evening will see you waddling home to revel in (or suffer) the mother of all food comas.
 You have nobody to blame but yourself.

-Callos at Los Galayos and Taberna San Mamés
+Order callos at Los Galayos or Taberna San Mamés

 Love it or hate it, there’s no denying that callos a la madrileña - tripe cooked Madrid-style, stewed with garlic, paprika, chorizo and other tasty ingredients - holds an important place in the hearts of locals and on the city’s food scene.
 If it is to your taste (or if you’re sceptical, but willing to be converted) your best bet is to head to one of the older locales.
 Though there’s close competition, it’s widely considered that Taberna San Mamés and Los Galayos are two that reign supreme; while the former’s specialty is callos, the latter serves them up with a side of literature and history - you simply can’t go wrong at a restaurant once frequented by the Generation of ’27.